tangzhiqiang3/blog-image/README.md

 # blog-image
-Store as blog posts only
+Store as blog image only